rahulkushwaha482/DatePickerDialogFragment/README.md

 2)Check  if  support and design library is present in build.gradle(Module:app)

-3)Implement this as given  below:-
+A Gif image is shown below:-

 ![](datepicker.gif)